andres-moreno/reagent-modal/README.md

    [dialog]])
 ```

-Note the `:style` attribute: it holds a `Reagent` atom; any changes in
+The `:style` attribute derefences a `Reagent` atom; any changes in the
-the value of this atom will cause the component to re-render.
-Note
+value of this atom will cause the component to re-render.
+Note also
-also that clicking anywhere in the window *except* inside the modal
+that clicking anywhere in the window *except* inside the modal dialog
-dialog itself will result in the modal dialog being closed (we
+itself will result in the modal dialog being closed (we dispatch a
-dispatch a `[:hide-modal]` event in the `:on-click` function of the
+`[:hide-modal]` event in the `:on-click` function of the modal
-modal container.
+container.

-The actual content displayed is wrapped in a `div` with an `:on-click`
+The modal dialog content displayed is wrapped in a `div` with an
-event that stops the propagation of the event so that the modal cannot
+`:on-click` event that stops the propagation of the event so that the
-be dismissed from *inside* the modal dialog:
+modal cannot be dismissed from *inside* the modal dialog *except* by
+clickin the *Close* button:

 ```clojure
 (defn modal-dialog